Manitoba Solitary Confinement Class Action

-This class action alleges that in administering systems of disciplinary segregation and preventive segregation, both amounting to solitary confinement, the Government of Manitoba has been negligent, has breached its fiduciary duties, and has breached sections 7, 12, and 15(1) of the Canadian Charter of Rights and Freedoms.
+This class action alleges that the Government of Manitoba’s use of solitary confinement in provincial jails has been negligent, has breached fiduciary duties, and has breached sections 7 and 12 of the Canadian Charter of Rights and Freedoms.

 Inmates with a Serious Mental Illness

-All current and former inmates, who were alive as of September 12, 2016, who were subjected to Disciplinary Segregation or Preventive Segregation for any length of time at one of the Provincial Custodial Facilities between September 12, 2012 and the present; who were diagnosed by a medical doctor before or during their incarceration with at least one of the following disorders, as defined in the relevant Diagnostic and Statistics Manual of Mental Disorders (“DSM”):
+All current and former inmates, who were alive as of September 12, 2016, who were subjected to Disciplinary Segregation or Preventive Segregation for any length of time at one of the Provincial Custodial Facilities between September 12, 2012 to May 4, 2022; who were diagnosed by a medical doctor before or during their incarceration with at least one of the following disorders, as defined in the relevant Diagnostic and Statistics Manual of Mental Disorders (“DSM”):

 - Schizophrenia (all sub-types),